 Cooling 3,000+ sqft Port St. Lucie Homes: Your Three Options

-Crosstown Pkwy and Bayshore have some of Treasure Coast's largest homes — open floor plans, two stories, 3,000–5,000 sqft.
+Vero Beach and Okeechobee have some of the Treasure Coast's largest homes, open floor plans, two stories, 3,000-5,000 sqft.
 One standard AC system simply cannot cool these homes evenly.
-The upstairs is always 5–8 degrees warmer.
+The upstairs is always 5-8 degrees warmer.
 Here are your real options.

 | Approach | Single Large System | Zoned System (Dampers) | Dual System (2 Units) |